Functional Emotional Development

 Through all these capacities, the child’s emotional, social, and cognitive skills grow, and their sense of self grows increasingly complex.
 This sense of self will continue to expand as the child grows older and new experiences stir her interests and capabilities in a new direction.
 But their functional sense of self, that core emotional sense that forms the foundation for further learning, is in place.
 It was nurtured through millions of daily interactions, primarily with their parents, as every glance, every smile, every tickle, every question built their sense of who they were.
 Thanks to these interactions, they can layer on additional cognitive, intellectual, and social skills to serve them throughout their life.
 They are prepared for the further challenges of their own development, and for the world.

-These six basic steps form a developmental progression; each layers new abilities onto those of prior developed capacities.
-We identify each of these developmental steps because each one marks a major turning point in the life of a child.
+These six core developmental capacities form a developmental progression; each layers new abilities onto those of prior developed capacities.
+We identify each of these developmental capacities because each one marks a major turning point in the life of a child and are an essential part of the foundation of human development.

 Children who receive warm nurturing and do not have developmental challenges often master these capacities "automatically" by the age of four or five.
 But children with challenges need help from parents and therapists and often take longer to achieve mastery.
 Instead of reaching out to be picked up at 8 or 9 months, a child with motor challenges may do so at 14 or 15 months.
 Instead of imitating his mother’s vocal tone and babbling reciprocally at 10 months, a baby with auditory-processing challenges may do so at 17 or 18 months.
 Instead of linking abstract ideas at the age of 3, a child with multiple challenges may do so at age 5, 6, or 7.
 That’s fine.
 When your child is 45, it may not matter whether they learned to babble reciprocally at 8 or at 17 months or learned to write at age 6 or age 10.
 It matters less at what age a particular skill is learned than how well it is learned and whether progress continues.
 As these basic skills are learned early in life, extra time is usually available to master them.
 These six core developmental capacities are vital because they are the foundation for all future learning and development in a child’s life.
 They are like the foundation of an 80-story building: to hold the building up, they must be very solid.